EmilyFitzs/MakersBnB/README.md

 # MakersBnB

-We are building a a web application that allows users to list spaces they have available, and to hire spaces for the night.
+We have been tasked with building an AirBnB clone made up of a web application and databases that, when coded and integrated successfully, allows users to list spaces they have available, and to hire spaces for the night.

+** db setup and user stories below**

+## Set up

+To setup the database:

+* Connect to psql
+* Create the database using the psql command `CREATE DATABASE makersbnb;`
+* Connect to the database using the psql command `\c makersbnb`;
+* Run the query we have saved in the file create_properties_table.sql
+* Populate your table with a row by running `INSERT INTO properties (name, description, price) values ('Villa One', 'Villa with 5 beds and 6 baths', '1080');`

+To check you have everything set up ok, please take a look at the properties table inside the makersbnb database.
+You should see one row in there.

+To setup the test database:
+* Connect to psql
+* Create the database using the psql command `CREATE DATABASE makersbnb_test;`;
+* Connect to the database using the psql command `\c makersbnb_test`
+* Run the query we have saved in the file create_properties_table.sql

+* `bundle install`
+* `rspec`

+You should see 1 passing test.

 ## User Stories